feng-zhang0712/mole/2025/english/support-worker-interview.md

 6. **Confirm Understanding**: I ask yes/no or observe clients reactions to ensure they understand.
 7. **Involve Support**: I may ask my supervisor for advice, consult family for preferences, or use interpreters for non-English and Mandarin speakers if needed.
 8. **Document and Report**: I document effective methods and report changes in care notes, ensuring the team is informed.

+### What to do if the guest is impatient when seeing a doctor?

+场景：

+- 看病、外出就餐时等待很久，客人不耐烦怎么办
+- 周边环境嘈杂怎么办

+分析：关键是分散客户注意力

+- **Check Wait Time**: I ask the receptionist how long the wait will be and share this with the client.
+- **Distract Attention**: I talk about topics the client enjoys to distract their attention, like their hobbies or family.
+- **Respect Their Wishes**: I check with the they want to keep waiting or try something else, like taking a short walk.
+- **Monitor for Safety**: I watch the client for signs of stress or restlessness to make sure they stay safe and comfortable during the wait.
+- **Report Concerns**: If the client stays upset, I document it in their care notes and report to my supervisor to ensure proper follow-up care.

+### How do you safely transport a patient?

+如何安全地转移客户

+**Check Care Plan**: I'd review the client’s care plan to know their mobility needs, like if they use a wheelchair or need extra support.
+**Prepare Vehicle and Equipment**: I ensure the vehicle is safe, check wheelchair locks or seat belts, and use aids like transfer belts if needed.
+**Use Safe Techniques**: I'd follow manual handling procedures, bending my knees and moving slowly, to help the client in and out of the vehicle safely.
+**Communicate Clearly**: I'd explain each step to keep the client calm, aware, and reduce stress.
+**Monitor During Transport**: I'd watch for signs of discomfort or distress while driving, ensuring the client's is safety and comfort.
+**Report Issues**: If any thing unexpected happened, I'd document and report it to my supervisor.

 ## 六、价值观与文化敏感性